ryndrb/dota2bot/README.md

 # Dota 2 Bot Script

-This is a Dota 2 Bot Script based mostly on Beginner:AI by (dota2jmz@163.com).
+This is a Dota 2 Bot Script based off of Beginner:AI by (dota2jmz@163.com).
 Some changes are based upon other existing bot scripts; personal use mostly; adding heroes.
 Trying to get use to the API and code base.
 Just trying to alleviate cheesiness and make bots movement more organic and objective base.
 It's a work in progress.

 Might want to scale Push desire with core networths so that bots farm more and increase their CS (though my vscript Buff alleviate this).
 Also, evasion/damage reduction/aura items are just too good in bots games (since itemization isn't dynamic), so it's still lineup dependent.

 Worth noting that I also use a vscript to improve the bots GPM (XPM later) and also have them able to get neutral items (Check Buff).

+To anyone who've found this or is using it, if you have any feedback in improving the script, kindly post them on the Steam Workshop page: https://steamcommunity.com/workshop/filedetails/discussion/3139791706/4143942846477191222/

 - ***To Use***
     - Since Valve hasn't fixed the workshop bug yet, bot scripts (that were uploaded after the bug occured) are only playable through local host lobby.